 HelpAge International believes that witchcraft allegations are often generated by wider problems in the community.
 Limited understanding of HIV and Aids as well as other illnesses, such as childhood diseases, can result in the belief that a family has been “bewitched”.
 In cases where husbands have died, widows are often blamed, providing a pretext for relatives of the deceased to deny them the right to inherit family assets.

-Nyamizi, a 73-year-old widow from Sukumaland, was returning home from work one night when she was attacked by a man with a machete.
-He chopped off her hand and slashed her head, knocking her unconscious.
+Nyamizi, a 73-year-old widow from Sukumaland, was returning home from work one night when she was attacked by a man, during which she had her hand chopped off with a machete.
+Her head was slashed, as well, which knocked her unconscious.
 Nyamizi was unconscious for a day and spent three weeks in hospital.
 When she left, she was told her case had already been heard in court and that she had lost it.

 “I didn’t get justice because I couldn’t pay for it.
 No one takes action for those who are poor,” she said.